fecetinn/A-B-Testing-Bidding-Strategies-Analysis/README.md

 ### Facebook Ads Campaign Dataset

-The analysis uses transactional data from bombabomba.com's Facebook advertising campaigns over a 1-month testing period.
+The analysis uses transactional data from a website on a social media advertising campaigns over a 1-month testing period.

 **Dataset Structure:**
 - **File Format**: Excel with two sheets